 You will have time to make a leather shoulder bag of your choice or choose any project from the following: Leather belt, passport wallet, journal, phone pouch with braided strap, drawstring pouch, clutch purse, or a tote.
 Depending on the project you choose, you may even have time to make another one.
 It is recommended that first-time students make a leather shoulder bag as their first project.
 You will be able to learn techniques of cutting leather, using basic tools, and stitching styles.
 If desired, you can learn how to use a wood burning tool to inscribe a design directly on to the leather and then colorize it.

 All leather, materials, use of tools, and instructions are provided, along with templates.
 No artistic ability is necessary, nor is any previous leather working experience.
 The class typically runs from 10am to 4:30pm.
 You do not need to bring anything except lunch, enthusiasm, and your desire to make something beautiful!
 Be sure to indicate which project you want to work on when you register.
-Deadline for registration is the Wednesday, August 27th.

 Option 1: Leather Shoulder Bag